sohsht/terminal_battleship_game/README.md

 as well as your own guesses against the PC.<br>
 This is made even easier to visualize as there are multiple symbols that represent ships, misses, and hits.
 ### Auto Board Generation
-Auto Board Generation will add your battleships to you and the PC's board.<br>
-that does not cause collisions/overlap as well as following all Battleship rules.
+Auto Board Generation will randomize both location and orientation of the battleships to you and the PC's board that does not cause collisions/overlap as well as following all Battleship rules.
 ## Symbol Representation / Legend
 *[ ]* represents squares in which ships or shots can go in.<br>